Pronounced: sigh-co-sex-u-al dis-funk-shon

 Some of the psychological conditions include:

-Reduced sexual desire or activity is very common among women and men.
-Often, the condition is treatable, but first it is necessary to determine whether the dysfunction is caused by physical causes (such as diabetes, heart disease, alcoholism, heavy smoking, side effects of medications (a very common cause of decreased libido or desire), or hormonal problems or psychological causes.
+Reduced sexual desire or activity is common among women and men.
+Before treatment can begin, it is necessary to determine whether the dysfunction may be caused by physical causes like diabetes, heart disease, alcoholism, heavy smoking, side effects of medications, or hormonal problems.
 Only sexual dysfunction due to psychological factors is called psychosexual dysfunction.

 Symptoms of psychosexual disorder may differ for men and women.